kristianpedersen/30-days-of-elm/003/readme.md

 1. Working with random values in Elm is very different from anything else I've tried.
 Expect to be confused.
 2. That feeling when the compiler doesn't show any errors is great!
 I can't say the same for React.
+3. Tomorrow's project will be simpler than this one.
+Phew! :)

 [Skip to full Elm code example](#7-closing-thoughts-and-code)